What I'm Working on Now

 - 1x/week Norwegian 4x4 or tempo run that makes me question my life choices.

-- 1x/week swimming lessons (finally getting efficient enough to make it past 100m of front crawl without drowning in shame + improving deep water skills)
+- 1x/week swimming lessons (improving deep water skills + trying to become efficient enough to make it past 100m of front crawl without drowning in shame)

-- Sweating it out in the sauna 2x/week while pretending I'm a Scandinavian wellness guru.
+- Sweating it out in the sauna 2-3x/week while pretending to be a Scandinavian wellness guru.

 Business